sinazarriess/many_names_collection/README.md

 **TO-DOs:**

-- elicitation_phase0/amt_phase0/ @Carina add short README.md
+- elicitation_phase0/amt_phase0/ @Carina verifies that all files are the latest version and adds short README.md
-- analysis/ @Carina, @Sina, @Matthijs, there are to-dos for you inside the README for this folder
-- dataset_creation/ @Carina, is this folder needed?
-If so, add short README.md?
-- [DONE] verification_phase/ @Matthijs write text in existing blank README.md :)
+- elicitation_phase0/dataset_creation/  @Carina verifies that all files are the latest version and adds short README.md
+- evaluation/ @Carina adds data files and fixes minor bug
+- proc_data_phase0/ @Carina checks that all files are latest version, possibly adapts paths
+- scripts/ see readme there for @Carina's to-dos.
+- @Carina checks to-dos for manynames_tmp (see README.md there)
+- **@Sina, @Matthijs, @Gemma: adapt paths of remaining scripts to the new folder structure of the repo**